-In 2020, before travelling check our COVID-19 Status Update to find out when international travel to Uruguay will be possible.
+In 2021, before travelling check our COVID-19 channel to find out when international travel to Uruguay will be possible.

 Uruguay is wedged between Argentina to the west and Brazil to the east.
 By South American standards, Uruguay is a small country, but remember – distances are BIG in this part of the world.

 From Buenos Aires, you can take a direct ferry to Colonia (1 hr) or Montevideo (2.25hrs).
 You can travel by bus from Colonia to Montevideo in just over 2 hours after enjoying a stop-off in Colonia.